-The minimum initial investment in Class A and Class F Units of the Fund is \$25,000 and the minimum initial investment in Class I Units of the Fund is \$1,000,000.
-The Manager has the discretion to accept a lesser initial subscription, for each Class of Units provided, in each case, that the issuance of Units in respect of such subscription shall otherwise be exempt from the prospectus requirements of applicable securities legislation.
-Subsequent investments are subject to an additional minimum investment of \$5,000 subject to applicable securities legislation.
-Please see "Investing in Units".
+The minimum initial investment for Class A or Class F Units of the Fund is \$25,000 and the Manager has the discretion to accept a lesser initial subscription, provided, in each case, that the issuance of Class A or Class F Units in respect of such subscription shall otherwise be exempt from the prospectus requirements of applicable securities legislation.
+Subsequent investments in Class A or Class F Units are subject to an additional minimum investment of \$5,000 and subject to applicable securities legislation.